Moderna jab 'protective' against variants as global borders tighten

 Sweden said it would prohibit entry from neighbouring Norway for three weeks, after cases of the more infectious British strain were detected in Oslo.

-And in Israel, Prime Minister Benjamin Netanyahu said the country was "closing the skies hermetically, except for rare exceptions" to both arrivals and departures for a week.
+And Prime Minister Benjamin Netanyahu said Israel was "closing the skies hermetically, except for rare exceptions" to both arrivals and departures for a week.

 - 'Civil war' -